kanenorman/mobility-ai/milestone_submissions/milestone_5.md

 ## Deployment Strategy and CI/CD

+As an alternative to using Ansible as suggested by the markscheme, we adopted GitHub Actions and GitHub for our Continuous Integration and Continuous Deployment (CI/CD) pipeline, complemented by deployment on Google Cloud Platform (GCP).
+This strategic decision was driven by the desire to align with industry best practices, which increasingly favor the use of integrated CI/CD tools and cloud-native solutions for deployment.
+GitHub Actions provide a powerful, flexible, and developer-friendly environment for automating software workflows, directly within our code repository ecosystem.
+Coupled with GCP's scalable and reliable infrastructure, this approach not only meets but exceeds the robustness and efficiency requirements of modern application deployment strategies.

-- **GitHub Actions & GitHub for CI/CD**: Contrary to using Ansible, we leveraged GitHub Actions and GitHub for our Continuous Integration and Continuous Deployment pipeline.
-This choice allowed us to automate our software development processes, from testing to deployment, within the GitHub ecosystem.
+- **GitHub Actions & GitHub for CI/CD**: Leveraging these tools allowed us to automate our software development processes, from testing to deployment, within the GitHub ecosystem.
-- **GCP Deployment**: We deployed our application on Google Cloud Platform, utilizing its robust and scalable infrastructure.
+- **GCP Deployment**: Utilizing the robust and scalable infrastructure of Google Cloud Platform enabled us to achieve a high level of efficiency and reliability in our application deployment.
-- **Streamlined Deployment Process**: Our CI/CD pipeline ensures consistent and efficient deployment, enabling us to swiftly roll out updates and improvements.
+- **Streamlined Deployment Process**: Our CI/CD pipeline, built around GitHub Actions and GCP, ensures consistent and efficient deployment, enabling swift rollouts of updates and improvements, while maintaining high standards of security and compliance.

 Our `docker-compose.yml` contains all the instructions required to deploy our application: